BabylonJS/Documentation/content/start/chap4/mesh_intersect.md

 ---
-title: Getting Started - Chapter 4 - Avoiding a Car Crash
+title: Introduction - Chapter 4 - Avoiding a Car Crash
 image:
 description: Learn how to avoid collisions between your characters and cars in the village.
 keywords: getting started, start, chapter 4, collisions